-Practicalities: Students will be expected to fund their own travel, accommodation and meals, but the School of Histories & Humanities will pay for access to all museums, galleries etc., as well as for the tram fare from Ghent station to Ghent old town.
-The neatest airport is Brussels Saventem, to which there are direct flights from with Aer Lingus and Ryanair from Dublin.
-From Brussels Airport there are direct trains to Bruges via Ghent, taking around 90 minutes.
-Further information on travel will be provided in due course.
+Practicalities: Students will be expected to fund their own travel, accommodation and meals, but the School of Histories & Humanities will pay for access to all museums, galleries etc.

 Workload and Assessment: The workload includes a presentation delivered on a prearranged topic in a prearranged location.
 There are also marks for a hand-out and for class participation.
 And a further essay is required.